+5.18.xx Activation of the second UE-specific PDSCH TCI state

+The network may activate the second TCI state for a DCI codepoint of UE-sepcific PDSCH of a Serving Cell by sending the Enhanced TCI States Activation for UE-specific PDSCH MAC CE described in subclause 6.1.3.14.

+The MAC entity shall:

+1> if the MAC entity receives an Enhanced TCI States Activation for UE-specific PDSCH MAC CE on a Serving Cell:

+2> indicate to lower layers the information regarding the TCI States Activation/Deactivation for UE-specific PDSCH MAC CE.

 5.18.4 Activation/Deactivation of UE-specific PDSCH TCI state

-The network may activate and deactivate the configured TCI states for PDSCH of a Serving Cell by sending the TCI States Activation/Deactivation for UE-specific PDSCH MAC CE described in subclause 6.1.3.14.
+The network may activate and deactivate the configured TCI states for PDSCH of a Serving Cell by sending the TCI States Activation/Deactivation for UE-specific PDSCH MAC CE described in subclause 6.1.3.14, or by sending the Enhanced TCI States Activation for UE-specific PDSCH MAC CE in subclause 6.1.3.xx if multiple TRP/panel transmission is supported.
 The configured TCI states for PDSCH are initially deactivated upon configuration and after a handover.

 The MAC entity shall:

-1> if the MAC entity receives an TCI States Activation/Deactivation for UE-specific PDSCH MAC CE on a Serving Cell:
+1> if the MAC entity receives an TCI States Activation/Deactivation for UE-specific PDSCH MAC CE or an Enhanced TCI States Activation/Deactivation for UE-specific PDSCH MAC CE on a Serving Cell:

-2> indicate to lower layers the information regarding the TCI States Activation/Deactivation for UE-specific PDSCH MAC CE.
+2> indicate to lower layers the information regarding the TCI States Activation/Deactivation for UE-specific PDSCH MAC CE or the Enhanced TCI States Activation/Deactivation for UE-specific PDSCH MAC CE.